marytanaelwriter/marytanaelwriter/README.md

 So, yeah, hi!

-I go by Mary in professional setups, but my friends call me Anne instead.
+I go by **Mary** in a professional or work setting, but my friends call me **Anne** instead.
 I'm a Technical Writer from the Philippines.

 I've always been passionate about writing and have explored various forms, including creative writing, content writing, and copywriting.